 - The depositing department should keep copies of their departmental deposit form and bank deposit slip if used.
 Deposits are viewable in the GLOW system approximately three days after being receipted in cashiering.
 All deposits should be recorded in the same month the money is received.
 Special attention must be made to record deposits during the same fiscal year they are received.

-- Departments that accept credit card payments in any form must comply with Western Michigan University's Payment Card Policies and Procedures.
+- Departments that accept credit card payments in any form must comply with Western Michigan University's Payment Card Procedures and guidelines.

-- Departments may request a merchant ID to use with either a credit card terminal or the online Marketplace system using the application found in the Forms tab at the left.
+- Departments may request a merchant ID to use using the application found in the Forms tab at the left.
 At no time should you share your merchant id and/or your web system to accept credit cards with another department unless it has been approved by cashiering.

 - The department assumes all risks associated with accepting mail order, telephone order and delayed delivery including, but not limited to, fraudulent sales transactions.
 As stated in the PCI standards noted above, credit card numbers, expiration dates and any other card holder information must be housed in a secure and limited access environment.
-Do not store credit card information in your email or on your department’s shared network drives.
-Credit card numbers should be destroyed after completion of the service provided.
+Card holder data cannot be stored.
 Any charge-backs and/or cardholder disputes are charged back to the department.

 - Departments that regularly receive and deposit cash should have written procedures in place.
 They should also retain actual documents and records of transactions, including copies of deposit slips and back up information to support the transactions.